 2012 saw Trevor take his first win in an Ironman 70.3 event in New Orleans.
 He also backed that up with a 4th place finish at the Ironman USA Professional championships in New York City, and was awarded the 2012 Elite male long-course Triathlete of the Year from Triathlon Canada.
 In 2013, he won his first full Ironman, and on home turf – Ironman Canada.
 2013 also saw a 2nd place finish at Ironman 70.3 New Orleans and 70.3 Calgary.

-In 2014, Trveor has already stacked up two 2nd place finishes – at 70.3 Mt.
+In 2014, Trveor stacked up two 2nd place finishes – at 70.3 Mt.
 Tremblant and 70.3 Boise, with the best overall bike split at Boise.
-He heads into 70.3 Worlds and Kona with a solid foundation and high aspirations.

 Although they are now serious contenders in the sport, Canada’s Iron-couple are jointly known for their RV lifestyle, her blog entries and – maybe most of all – Trveor’s wacky race report videos.
 At around 80 seconds, they’re whirlwind summaries loaded with pop culture references, split second jokes, and self-depreciating humour.
 Far from the typical super serious sports pro, his greatest achievement may be convincing people that being an Ironman athlete is fun.
 And that’s the attitude of a champion.